adrien-k/couloir/README.md

 # couloir: simple http tunneling

+Temporarily expose a http local service to the Internet using your own server.

-Experimental project to play with sockets and temporarily expose a local service to the Internet.
+Mostly an experimental project to play with barebone TCP sockets and HTTP.

-*Do not use for anything too serious*
+*Do not use for anything serious, there are plenty of reliable projects to do this!*

 ## Usage